HOW DOES it work ?

 Minor assaults or property damage

-Sheriffs and Deputies may act only to protect life, prevent immediate harm, and secure the scene.
-They do not conduct criminal investigations.
-Queensland Police Service must be notified within one hour, and all authority transfers to the police immediately upon their arrival.
+In cases involving major offences, Sheriff’s Deputies may act solely to protect life, prevent immediate harm, and secure the scene pending the arrival of QPS.
+They do not undertake criminal investigations.
+The Queensland Police Service must be notified, with control transferred immediately upon QPS arrival.

 What Can Deputies Do?

-Serve legal documents and carry out court orders
+Serve court documents and carry out civil orders (evictions, warrants, debt enforcement)

 Provide security at courts and public facilities

-Respond to disturbances, public nuisance, and minor offences
+Respond to public disturbances, nuisances, and minor offences

-Take statements and gather information for less serious investigations
+Take statements and gather information for lower-level matters

 What Deputies cannot do: